There are strange red depths in the soul of the most commonplace man.

 And ‘The Disintegration Machine’ (1929) is just a few pages long, a brief tale of the inventor of a deadly machine, who’s seeking rival bids for his weapon from Britain and the Soviet Union.

 There is, let’s be clear from the outset, a wide range of quality here.
 The Lost World is an established classic of science fiction and adventure; The Poison Belt is the best of them all, and ‘When the World Screamed’ is a great short story.
 ‘The Disintegration Machine’, however, is little more than a squib, and The Land of Mist is far too long; it’s only 76,000 words but feels twice that and will try the patience of anyone unconvinced by the existence of ectoplasm.

 Worse, The Land of Mist is terribly earnest, devoid of the humour that’s so integral to the appeal of the other stories.
-The Conservative MP Julian Critchley once wrote of The Lost World that it was ‘testimony to man’s insatiable thirst for marvels, as well as being one of the best adventure stories in the language.’
+The Conservative MP Julian Critchley once wrote of The Lost World that it was ‘testimony to man’s insatiable thirst for marvels, as well as being one of the best adventure stories in the language’.
 He added: ‘It is also high comedy.’
-This is true, and the shame of The Land of Mist is that Doyle forgot about it.
+This is true, and it’s a pity that Doyle lost sight of it in The Land of Mist.

 The fun starts with Challenger himself, ‘with his rugged, eagle face, and his cold, blue, glacier eyes with always a shimmer of devilment and of humour down in the depths of them’.
 He’s an atypical scientist, a massively built, barrel-chested brute of a man, who can scarcely speak in anything quieter than a bellow, and whose arrogant vanity is matched only by his petulance and pomposity.
 ‘I have never yet encountered any problem,’ he declares, ‘which my inventive brain was unable to solve.’